PaulMaly/perlite/README.md

 cancel();
 ```

 `effect()` function is just a wrapper ontop of [hyperactiv's `computed()`](https://github.com/elbywan/hyperactiv#2-define-computed-functions) with automatic dispose on widget destroy.
-So, you can use all things described in [hyperactiv docs](https://github.com/elbywan/hyperactiv).
-This function return `cancel()` function, so you can dispose of an effect when you actually don't need it:
+So, you can use all things described in [hyperactiv guide](https://github.com/elbywan/hyperactiv).
+This function return `cancel()` function, so you can dispose of an effect when you actually don't need it.

 #### $widget.on(type: string, fn: (e: CustomEvent) => void, opts?: object | boolean): () => void;